YaoAnbang/YaoAnbang.github.io/_pages/about.md

 **<font color="red">News：</font>**

 <!--+ July 9th, 2020.
 One paper accepted to CVIU.-->
 + July 22nd, 2021.
-Our SNNs (Sub-bit Network Networks, 亚比特神经网络) work, the first to compress and accelerate binary neural networks, is accepted to ICCV 2021.
+Our SNNs (Sub-bit Network Networks, 亚比特神经网络), the first work to compress and accelerate binary neural networks, is accepted to ICCV 2021.
 + December 14th, 2020.
 One paper accepted to TPAMI.
 + July 29th, 2020.
 One paper accepted to BMVC 2020.
 + July 25th, 2020.
 One full-length research paper accepted to ACM MM 2020.